Key takeaways

 Internal kickoff meeting

 An internal project kickoff meeting is an important step where your organizational team gathers before meeting with the client or vendor.
 This session aims to align all team members, clarify objectives, and address any initial concerns to ensure an effective start to the project.
-It provides an opportunity to discuss roles and responsibilities, outline project timelines and milestones, and establish communication protocols.
+It provides an opportunity to discuss roles and responsibilities, outline project timelines and milestones, and establish a communication plan.

 Vendor/third-party kickoff meeting